jamalahmedmaaz/osj-code/april-2012/article.md

 of some infinite stream of data.
 Take for example, the set of all prime numbers.
-In Haskell, it is nice to work with such sets of data using the list primitive, and thanks to Haskell's support for recursion and lazy evaluation, we can define an infinite list and we can work with just the portions that we need.
+In Haskell, it is nice to work with such sets of data using the list primitive, and thanks to Haskell's support for recursion and lazy evaluation, we can define the list of primes as an infinite list that can, for the most part, be treated like a normal list.

-One of the nicest things about Haskell code is that you can build up your functions in small chunks.
 It should be noted that there are numerous ways to calculate the list of prime numbers, the approach given here is not recommended if you are looking for efficency, but it is very easy to understand.

 We start by defining a list containing the first three primes: